This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The next portion of the class was all hands-on.
 We first diced aromatic vegetables and added them to our tagine along with our chicken and the pulp 1/2 preserved lemon.

 The aroma of the tagine cooking filled the kitchen as we prepared 2 more dishes.
-A tomato salad with a grilled green pepper (Taktuka) and a cooked tomato and eggplant dish (Zalouk salad) both very typical Moroccan dishes.
+A tomato salad with a grilled green pepper (Taktuka) and a cooked tomato and eggplant dish (Zalouk salad) are both very typical Moroccan dishes.

 Moroccan Side Salads

 Now the best part – time to eat.
 The Chicken Tagine, now paired with the preserved lemon peel and some briny olives, was fantastic.

 We were pretty full at this point.
 I had even given up and encouraged Sean to finish my chicken, and he happily obliged.
 But do you think that stopped us from eating the dessert when it was presented?